 • Inflection → restructured → launched Manas AI and wrote Superagency

-Each venture isn't just a new company.
-It's a new world to build.
-The moment one game is solved — or even close to solved — the next one starts.
-He once described entrepreneurship as "you jump off a cliff and you assemble an airplane on the way down."
-That's not a metaphor for him.
-It's a lifestyle.
+The moment one game is solved, or even close to solved, the next one starts.
+Hoffman once described entrepreneurship as "you jump off a cliff and you assemble an airplane on the way down."
+For most founders, that's a metaphor.
+For him, it's a calendar entry.

-His 7w6 wing — the Entertainer variant — explains why Hoffman's restlessness doesn't look like chaos.
+His 7w6 wing (the Entertainer variant) explains why the restlessness doesn't look like chaos.
 The Six wing adds loyalty, contingency planning, and deep investment in trusted relationships.
-Where a 7w8 might bulldoze through obstacles alone, Hoffman builds coalitions.
+A 7w8 might bulldoze through obstacles alone; Hoffman builds coalitions.
 He gathers co-founders.
-He maintains thirty-year friendships (when politics doesn't intervene).
 He hosts podcasts where other founders are the heroes.
+He kept a thirty-year friendship with Peter Thiel alive through political differences that should have ended it years earlier.

-Casnocha captured a smaller but telling detail: Hoffman believes that when choosing between a trusted friend who's a fast learner and a stranger who's more qualified, you pick the friend.
+Casnocha captured the wing in one rule: when choosing between a trusted friend who's a fast learner and a stranger who's more qualified, Hoffman picks the friend.
 "Trade up on trust even if it means trading down on competency a bit."
-That's not just a management philosophy.
-It's a Six-wing instinct — loyalty as the foundation everything else gets built on.
+That's a Six-wing instinct: loyalty as the foundation everything else gets built on.
+It also creates the crater this blog will get to — what happens when a coalition-builder has to actually expel someone from the coalition.

 The Integrity Decision That Cost Him Billions